 It looked so bad and hurt so much, I feared I might have to go to the doctor for an antibiotic or even minor, outpatient surgery to open it up and clean it out.
-Here’s what I did instead…
+I used this anti-bacterial ointment recipe instead…

 Why Take a Systemic Antibiotic for a Local Infection?